DouniaBK/earth-hammam/README.md

 1) Protection against manual URL manipulation:

+In the booking workflow, a negative offset value (in weeks from current week) can normally not be chosen via the interface.
+However, it can be entered manually via URL manipulation.
+The following code protects against manually entering a negative week offset.

         def getOffsetFromRequest(request):
             offset_param = int(request.GET.get('offset', "0"))
             # In case a negative value is given, set back to zero